Time Away From Work

-Employees on leaves of absence shall not be entitled to any holiday pay, nor shall they accrue vacation benefits for aggregate leaves of absence during the vacation year in excess of two months.
+Employees on leaves of absence shall not be entitled to any holiday pay.

 For the purposes of professional growth and development, employees who have served in full-time exempt positions for at least six consecutive years, and whose performance for the past two years has met or exceeded expectations, may apply for a short-term or long-term administrative leave with pay.
 Those who qualify and are interested should check with their supervisor.

 Depending upon department staffing level, it may be possible for supervisors to approve an unpaid personal leave of absence, for good cause, accepted by the University for a period up to three months.